 An exact list of components of a completed application may be found on the awards’ respective websites (listed in the “Awards” section).

 If you are interested in either the DAAD awards and you are enrolled at Stanford, you may apply through the Overseas Resource Center (ORC).

-If applying through the campus process, all application materials for both the Study Scholarship and the Research Grant must be submitted by the October 31 deadline.
+If applying through the campus process, all application materials for both the Study Scholarship and the Research Grant must be submitted by the October 22 campus deadline.
 A campus panel reviews all application materials, and it is imperative that applications be submitted by the deadline.

-Fine Arts, Performing Music, Dance and Architecture applicants participating in the campus process must submit materials by October 26th at Noon.
+Music, Performing Arts, Visual Arts and Architecture applicants must submit materials by October 31.